Healthy Apple Galette Recipe: Made with almond flour and arrowroot for a grain-free crust. Filled with an assortment of apples and no added sugar.

 Did fall just arrive with the blink of an eye?
-I could have sworn we were just ushering in the summer season with recipes for asparagus salad and grilled veggie kabobs.
+I could have sworn we were just ushering in the summer season with recipes for Strawberry Pie and grilled veggie kabobs.
 How did we move on to gluten-free apple galette so quickly?
 In our neighborhood, the trees are starting to turn colors, with some bright orange and yellow spots, mixed in with some red.
 Growing up in LA, we didn’t get a good glimpse at fall foliage so I certainly don’t take leaf peeping for granted.

 Wholesome ingredients for a healthy crust.
 Vegan adaptable too.

 Apple picking is another fall indulgence that I came to later in life and I must say, there something special about eating and baking with the apples that you picked yourself.
 Super satisfying, not to mention a wonderful family activity.
 We still go out to pick apples every year, even though the kids have moved out.